Scottish Terrier

 Do they shed a lot?

-They are considered low-shedding, but they require regular grooming to manage their wiry coat.
+They are considered low-shedding, but they require regular professional hand-stripping to maintain coat health.

 Are they easy to train?